ExAC provides long distance training

 Due to the 200 km distance between the ExAC office and Valdres, it was not an option to arrange a physical simulation training with only four midwives; that would be too expensive.

 Therefore ExAC decided to arrange the first long distance training with these fantastic midwives.
-ExAC Education, the ExAC tutorials and teaching material for prehospital personnel, provided a solid background prior to the simulation training on the ExAC simulation doll, with instruction from a ExAC representative through Zoom.
+ExAC Education, the ExAC tutorials and teaching material for prehospital personnel, provided a solid background prior to the simulation training on the ExAC Trainer, with instruction from a ExAC representative through Zoom.

 "We were very satisfied with the teaching.
 The teaching material we received prior to the workshop was a useful preparation and the combination of instruction through zoom and practicing on the simulation doll was perfect for a small group like us.